 She engaged the groundcar and headed for Hrammalyn.

-Treems might contribute, in time, to the discussion of their futures, when and where she could, when she was ready, she hoped.
+Treems might contribute, in time, when and where she could, when she was ready, she hoped.
 When she’s ready, she thought; not right now.
-That was the furthest thing from Treems’ mind, right now.
-Drinns had planned for them to spend some time in a villa that overlooked the sea, which she now ached for; could use a soother.
+That was the furthest thing from Treems’s mind, right now.
+Drinns had planned for them to spend a few hours in a villa that overlooked the sea, which she now wanted; could use a soother.
 She hoped her and Treems would enjoy that after what had happened, but found the thought of enjoying anything a remote idea.
-As remote as the future.
 Her body shivered like a bird ruffling its feathers; it was fatigue.
 And the cold air hissing through the broken back window.

 Hrammalyn was still an hour away, but unknown future had arrived sooner.

-Drinns glanced over at Treems as she slept in the passenger seat.
+Drinns glanced over at Treems; she slept in the passenger seat.
 She hoped Treems would recover.
 If she didn’t, she would surely die.
 She hadn’t been prepared for the violence, for Llandil’s death; neither of them had.
 But Treems had suffered, suffered badly.
 She felt wrong for not being as emotional as Treems, but she was sure that it would come.
-She was a sleeping volcano in that respect.

 Was that her immediate future?
 A few hours from now?
 A few days from now?
 She had no idea.

-She believed that if the agents who’d shot at them didn’t know where they’d gone; they probably wouldn’t keep up the search for them.
+She believed that if the agents didn’t know where they’d gone; they probably wouldn’t keep up the search for them.
 Those CenBioTech goons, as Llandil had called them.
 They were really Rhizikh’s goons; she believed it.
 They’d surely focus their attention on finding them in the city.
 Surely.